ocxtal/udon/README.md

 }
 ```

-`UdonScaler::new()` creates a constant pool for the scaled decoder.
-It takes color palette along with the scaling factor (columns / pixel; constant).
-Each color in the palette is in (R, G, B, -) format where R comes first element (= placed at the LSB).
+The scaled decoding API requires a scaler object, `UdonScaler`, that holds constants for scaling and coloring as the last argument.
+The object is created by `UdonScaler::new()` with a scaling factor and a palette.
+The scaling factor is defined as columns / pixel manner, and each color in the palette is in (R, G, B, -) form where R comes first.
 The output color array of the scaled decoder contains **negated sum** of the column colors, and **should be overlaid onto base color** using `append_on_basecolor`.
 Additionally it provides gamma correction function (gamma = 2.2) for direct use of the output array for plotting.

+*Note: Since `Udon` object itself is not tied to any scaling factor or color, we can make use of multiple scalers for different scaling factors and colors.
+For example, when we provide 16 magnification pitches for a visualization app, a natural implementation would be keeping 16 immutable `UdonScaler`s on an array and picking an appropriate one each time when the scale is changed.*

 #### Drawing deletion bars

 The two color channels can be used for drawing "deletion bars", as in Figure 1.
 The first channel renders deletion with white and the second with gray.
 The other colors being the same, the resulting channels are different only at deletions.
 Putting the second channel at the center of the ribbon makes the deletion drawn as bars.

-*I'm planning to add another channel for insertion markers.
-To make the channel configuration more elastic, I'm waiting for the const generics, which is to be stable in Rust 2020.*
+*(I'm planning to add another channel for insertion markers.
+To make the channel configuration more elastic, I'm waiting for the const generics, which is to be stable in Rust 2020.)*

 ### Querying insertion